eupnea-project/eupnea-project.github.io/README.md

 2. Make sure you are connected to the internet.

 - Skylake, Kaby Lake, or Coffee Lake (7th/8th Gen Intel CPU):
-  1. Switch to alt kernel by running: *insert alt switch command here* in the Terminal.
+  1. Switch to alt kernel by running: ``update-kernel --alt`` in the Terminal.
   2. Reboot Eupnea
-  3. Run `setup-audio` in the Terminal.
+  3. Run ``setup-audio`` in the Terminal.
   4. Reboot again
-- Apollo Lake(codenames: `CORAL` and `REEF`):
-  1. Run: `apl-sof-setup-audio` in the Terminal.
 - Everything else:
-  1. Run: `sof-setup-audio` in the Terminal.
+  1. Run: `setup-audio` in the Terminal.
+  2. Reboot Eupnea

 If audio still doesn't work, please open an issue with your device codename and generation.